TrinadhKatlagunta/Sorting-Visualizer/README.md

 ## Purpose

-I developed this Sorting Visualizer web application to enhance my skills in HTML, CSS, and JavaScript.
-This tool is designed to assist beginners in programming by providing a clear and interactive way to understand sorting algorithms through visualization.
+I developed this Sorting Visualizer web application to enhance my skills in HTML, CSS, and JavaScript while showcasing my knowledge of data structures and algorithms (DSA).
+This interactive tool not only helps beginners grasp the fundamentals of sorting algorithms but also demonstrates my ability to integrate frontend technologies with algorithmic concepts.

 ## Supported Sorting Algorithms: